 This June, dairy leaders, farmers and communities from across America will celebrate National Dairy Month.
 What began 76 years ago as a way to stabilize dairy demand when production was at a surplus, has evolved into an annual traditional of celebrating the important contributions of the dairy industry.

-While we take time to honor the dairy producers in our communities, Nationwide Agribusiness Insurance Company encourages producers to mark the occasion by considering the safety of their operations.
+While we take time to honor the dairy producers in our communities, Nationwide encourages producers to mark the occasion by considering the safety of their operations.

-"Dairy workers can have a high injury rate," says Jerry Hillard, AVP of Farm Sales, Nationwide Agribusiness Insurance Company, Des Moines, IA.
+"Dairy workers can have a high injury rate," says Jerry Hillard, AVP of Farm Sales, Nationwide, Des Moines, IA.
 "Taking proper precautions can prevent many accidents.
 And that can have a bottom-line impact."

 By working as a partner with your farm insurance agent, we can help prevent many accidents from happening.
 Nationwide Agribusiness provides a checklist to help dairy farmers think through risks and exposures.
 The checklist covers: